savinirs0009/simple-java-maven-app/README.md

-the "Deliver" stage of your Pipeline. this is the demo happening right now how many more should i have to type
+the "Deliver" stage of your Pipeline. this is the demo happening right now how many more should i have to type editing for the next line to execute the sample line